Graph-ICS/Graph-ICS/readme.md

 4. Prepare CMake
 5. Install Qt
 6. Install and Build ITK
 7. Install and Build OpenCV
+8. Set the environment varibles
-8. Configure the project (Graph-ICS)
+9. Configure the project (Graph-ICS)

 ### 1. Download the Project from GitHub
 1.1.
 Click on the following repository: https://github.com/Graph-ICS/Graph-ICS
 1.2.
 Click on "Clone or Download"
 1.3.
 Click on "Download zip"
 1.4.
-Unpack the file and save it at the path you want (for example C:\Graph-ICS) 1.5.
-Create a folder "lib" in the project
+Unpack the file and save it at the path you want

 ### 2. Install Debugging Tools from the Windows SDK